james-mcgregor100/JamesMcGregor_T1A1/readme.md

 &nbsp;
 &nbsp;

 This layer of trust is an important development of client and server communication.
-With the development of the internet, the number of  hackers has also grown, and therefore, the invention of
-HTTPS is a fundamental feature in the development of the internet over time.
+With the development of the internet, the number of  hackers has also grown, and therefore, the invention of HTTPS is a fundamental feature in the development of the internet over time.
 Since the early days of the internet, more and more websites have made the change from HTTP to HTTPS for obvious reasons, and the security protocols layers protecting the HTTPS websites have also gone through its own development.
 &nbsp;
 &nbsp;

 ### **Explain how HTTP/HTTPS has contributed to the development of client and server communication over the internet (50 - 150 words for HTTP/HTTPS)**
+HTTP from its inception was designed for the purpose of allowing document exchange, and document retrieval (MDN Contributers (Mozilla) 2022).
+This allowed for exchange over the internet, particularly data exchange, which was not possible before Tim Berners Lee came up with the idea of the Hyper Text Transfer Protocol.

 https://kinsta.com/knowledgebase/tls-vs-ssl/
 https://aboutssl.org/ssl-guide/